lesterchan/wp-print/README.md

 1. Find: `<?php while (have_posts()) : the_post(); ?>`
 1. Add Anywhere Below It: `<?php if(function_exists('wp_print')) { print_link(); } ?>`

-Simply add this code <strong>inside the loop ### where you want the print link to display:
+Simply add this code inside the loop ### where you want the print link to display:
 <code>
 if(function_exists('wp_print')) {
 	print_link();